retirement planning | march 14, 2023

 Your Social Security benefits aren’t taxable up to a certain threshold of provisional income.
 Once above that threshold, however, there’s a graded scale of taxation:

-Taxes on Social Security benefits can result in marginal rates of 40.7%.
+Taxes on Social Security benefits can result in marginal rates of up to 40.7%.

 Note: Not all people in these brackets will have the higher marginal rate.

-Suppose you and your spouse collect $60,000 a year in combined annual Social Security benefits and your only other income is $65,000 of distributions from individual retirement accounts (IRAs).
-This makes your provisional income $95,000.
-At that level, you haven’t quite reached the 85% cap on taxability of Social Security.
-Now suppose you take an additional $1,000 from your IRA.
+Suppose you and your spouse collect $70,000 a year in combined annual Social Security benefits and your only other income is $65,000 of distributions from individual retirement accounts (IRAs).
+This makes your provisional income $100,000.
+At that level, you haven’t quite reached the 85% cap on taxability of Social Security.* Now suppose you take an additional $1,000 from your IRA.
 You might expect to pay $220 more in taxes since you’ll be in the 22% bracket.
 However, since that $1,000 results in $850 more of your Social Security benefits being subject to tax, your tax bill increases by $407 (22% of $1,850).
-Your marginal tax rate is really 40.7% at this point.
+Your marginal tax rate is really 40.7% at this point, but at higher income levels, it eventually goes back down to 22%.
 If there are steps you can take to minimize the income taxed at this level, they are worth considering.

-Since required minimum distributions (RMDs) may put you into this high marginal rate situation, it’s important to plan before reaching age 72 (age 70½ if you turned age 70½ before 12/31/19).
-One strategy to consider is converting Traditional IRA assets to a Roth IRA.
+Since required minimum distributions (RMDs) may put you into this high marginal rate situation, it’s important to plan before reaching age 73.** One strategy to consider is converting Traditional IRA assets to a Roth IRA.
 Converting at a relatively low tax rate early in retirement could reduce future RMDs that would push you into a higher bracket and trigger the 40.7% marginal rate described above.

 View investment professional background on FINRA's BrokerCheck.